Last Updated: 11/7/20 | November 7th, 2020

 |Accommodation||$10 USD (camping) to $25 USD (dorm or shared private room)|

-* Prices are based on weekly car rentals starting in South Africa, where rentals are cheapest.
+Prices based on car rentals in South Africa.

 - Freedom to drive wherever you want